 Full Spectrum Tomography

-The physical properties of the Earth are unique and exact, even if various geophysical datasets can only ‘see’ a subset (i.e. spatial scale, property) of its features.
+The physical properties of the Earth are unique and exact, even if various geophysical datasets can only ‘see’ a subset (i.e. spatial scale, property type) of its features.
 Our methodology has unified all major types of data constraints on physical properties of rocky planets in a single all encompassing inversion scheme.

-Progress in tomographic modeling is driven by diverse data, ranging from astronomic-geodetic constraints to full seismic waveforms and derivative measurements of body waves (~1 – 20s), surface waves (~20 – 300s) and normal modes (~250 – 3000s).
+Progress in tomographic modeling is driven by diverse data, ranging from astronomic-geodetic constraints to full seismic waveforms and derivative measurements of body waves (~1 – 20s), surface waves (~20 – 300s) and normal modes (~250 – 3200s).

 Full-spectrum tomography (FST) employs diverse observations spanning a broad period band (~1 - 3200s) to constrain physical properties – seismic velocity, anisotropy, density, attenuation and topography of discontinuities - in variable spatial resolution.
 Joint inversions account for different depth sensitivities to physical parameters and also reduce inter-parameter tradeoffs.